3 body language tips every nurse should know

 What you do and say has a huge impact on the patient’s prognosis, so choose your words wisely and your gestures carefully.

 Sharon Sayler trains, counsels and coaches professionals to become stronger, more influential communicators and leaders.
-Her latest book, What Your Body Says (and How to Master the Message), will be available in bookstores in early August 2010.
-This powerful guide will help you take your communication skills to the next level and achieve the results you want—stronger relationships, influential leadership and compassionate responses!
-To pre-order the book, visit sharonsayler.com.
+Her latest book, What Your Body Says (and How to Master the Message), will help you take your communication skills to the next level and achieve the results you want—stronger relationships, influential leadership and compassionate responses!
+To order the book, visit sharonsayler.com.

 By Sharon Sayler